 - VPS Hosting – VPS Hosting is quickly becoming the favourite type of hosting.
 They are very similar to shared hosting – in that you share your server with other clients.
 However, the key difference is that you are allocated and guaranteed a certain portion of resources – meaning that other customers cannot drag you down in terms of performance.
 Most VPS hosts also offer “boosted resources” for particular stressful moments.
 For example, if your website was to have a sudden surge in visitors, then you’d typically be allocated additional resources to help cope with the increased demand on the server.
 Pricing usually starts from $5 per month, and goes up to 4-figures depending on what guaranteed resources you need.

-- Cloud Hosting – Cloud Hosting is a step up from VPS hosting.
+- Cloud Hosting – Cloud Hosting is a step up from vps hosting.
 However, instead of having the resources from one server, your website will be distributed across numerous servers simultaneously – giving you increased redundancy, improved stability and better sustained performance.
 The main benefit from cloud hosting is indeed the increased redundancy – because your website usage and resources are spread across numerous servers.
 This often mitigates attacks such as DDOS attacks, and can drastically help in the case of an increase of visitors.
 Cloud hosting can vary massively, and usually starts from $15/month.
+Checking out

 - Dedicated Hosting – Dedicated Hosting is where you lease, or own a physical server box which is typically sat inside a data centre.
 This is the most performance-focused hosting package; albeit this comes at a cost.
 You are also usually responsible for installing software on the server, unless you opt for a managed service which will come at an increased cost.
 It is usually highly advised to have server knowledge before opting for a dedicated server.
 Most dedicated hosting packages start from $50/month and can climb to 4-figures per month quite quickly.